 The Grand Canyon Caverns is located along Route 66 Arizona.
 The Grand Canyon Caverns is on Arizona Route 66 and just 30 minutes from Seligman AZ

 Bull Riding, Live Music, Hot Food, all in one place, along with so much more.
 Join the fun in New River, Arizona.
 A short side trip off Route 66 Arizona

 Located in the heart of Seligman Historic District.
 Route 66 theme rooms.
-Enjoy the view from the balcony lounge that overlooks many historic buildings. canyon Lodge Seligman AZ on Arizona Route 66
+Enjoy the view from the balcony lounge that overlooks many historic buildings.
+Canyon Lodge Route 66

-The Historic Route 66 Fun Run is a 3 day car show May 1-3 2020.
-Over 800 cars travel from Seligman AZ to Topock.
+The Historic Route 66 Fun Run is a 3 day car show.
+Over 900 cars travel from Seligman AZ to Topock.
 AZ.
 Classics, customs and unique automobiles.